risingwavelabs/risingwave/docs/architecture-design.md

 The leftmost component is the streaming data source.
 [Kafka](https://kafka.apache.org) is the most representative system for streaming sources.
 Alternatively, [Redpanda](https://redpanda.com/), [Apache Pulsar](https://pulsar.apache.org/), [AWS Kinesis](https://aws.amazon.com/kinesis), [Google Pub/Sub](https://cloud.google.com/pubsub/docs/overview) are also widely-used.
 Streams from Kafka will be consumed and processed through the pipeline in the database.

 The bottom-most component is AWS S3, or MinIO (an open-sourced s3-compatible system).
-We employed disaggregated architecture in order to elastically scale the compute-nodes without migrating the storage.
+We employed a disaggregated architecture in order to elastically scale the compute-nodes without migrating the storage.

 ## Execution Mode